 5 May 2021

-This bill would require the coroner or jury at a death-by-suicide inquest to record an opinion on whether gambling addiction contributed to the death, and to note any other relevant factors.
-It aims to deepen understanding of why suicides occur and to inform prevention and support efforts.
+This bill would require the coroner or jury at a suicide inquest to record an opinion about whether gambling addiction contributed to the death, and to note any other relevant factors.
+It aims to give a fuller picture of the circumstances around suicide and to highlight gambling-related issues in such cases.

 Generated 21 February 2026